br3ndonland/udacity-fsnd/README.md

 ### Strategies

+- **Focus on projects.** The Nanodegree is awarded for projects, not lessons and quizzes.
+As you advance, you may want to just skip directly to the projects, and go back through the lessons as needed.
+[Other students](https://medium.com/@MrsDragos/my-approach-to-udacitys-projects-db8db224f6f5) have succeeded with this project-focused approach.
 - **Limit lesson time.** Speed up videos to 1.5x or 2x, and set a timer when working through the lessons.
 I used the [Pomodoro technique](https://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730), and limited myself to 25 minutes max per lesson section.
 I would often complete 2-3 lesson sections per 25 minute interval.
 - **Limit quiz attempts.** When I was getting started, I aimed to complete 100% of the lesson material, and I took the quizzes too seriously.
 I pushed myself to answer quiz questions correctly without checking solutions.
 This caused me to hit sticking points, and I would sometimes take 1-2 days just to complete a quiz.
 As I went on, I set a limit of three quiz attempts.
 If I didn't get it in three attempts, I would check the solution and move on.
-- **Focus on projects.** The Nanodegree is awarded for projects, not lessons and quizzes.
-As you advance, you may want to just skip directly to the projects, and go back through the lessons as needed.
-Other students, such as [Kristin Dragos](https://medium.com/@MrsDragos/my-approach-to-udacitys-projects-db8db224f6f5), have succeeded with this project-focused approach.

 See my [program feedback](info/fsnd-feedback.md) for more comments.